Fostering Women's Economic Empowerment

-While MENA economies have made impressive progress in improving women's educational outcomes over the past decades, women’s labour force participation in the region remains among the lowest in the world at 26%, compared to 51% in OECD economies.
+Women in MENA economies are potential drivers of growth, competitiveness and social development in the region.
+Despite impressive progress in education over the past decades, women’s labour force participation in the region remains among the lowest in the world at 24%, compared to 62% in OECD economies.

-Policy makers increasingly recognise that gender equality is crucial to private sector development, job creation and economic growth.
-Accordingly, the MENA-OECD Investment Programme has initiated two pojects to develop innovative ways of supporting the integration of women in MENA economies.
+Gender equality is crucial to private sector development, job creation and economic growth.
+Accordingly, the MENA-OECD Competitiveness Programme has launched two initiatives to develop innovative ways of supporting the integration of women in MENA economies.

 OECD-MENA Women's Business Forum